KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
 When I found out the very friendly bartender Garrett was originally from the Dallas Fortworth area, I had to know more about his story.
 He visited Long Beach and came back to live, because it was paradise for him.

 ![](pycon-us-2026-recap-images/queen-mary-1930s-gps.jpg)

 ![](pycon-us-2026-recap-images/queen-mary-view-of-los-angeles-river-and-marina.jpg)
+A fantastic view of the Los Angeles River and Long Beach Shoreline Marina from a deck on the Queen Mary

 ![](pycon-us-2026-recap-images/queen-mary-me-at-the-helm.jpg)

 A gondola ride through Naples Island and visit to Seal Island could be on the itinerary for next year.